-While the New Jersey Pine Barrens are often linked with occult rituals and KKK meetings, the New York Central Pine Barrens are more favored by murderers.
-The Central Pine Barrens are supposed to be protected grounds - a breath of fresh air in heavily populated Long Island, NY.
-In recent years, though, a number of bodies have been uncovered.
+While the New Jersey Pine Barrens are often linked with occult rituals and KKK meetings, the New York Central Pine Barrens is known as a spot for assailants to bury evidence.
+The Central Pine Barrens are supposed to be protected grounds - a breath of fresh air in heavily populated Long Island, NY - but in recent years, investigators have uncovered a number of bodies.

-Between 2000 and 2003, four bodies were found in the forest, two of which were beheaded and dismembered.
-As many as 11 bodies have been found in the forest over all, and they're mostly thought to be the work of the Butcher of Manorville.
-In 2007, these murders were featured in an America's Most Wanted episode of the same name.
+Between 2000 and 2003, four victims were found in the forest, two of which were beheaded and dismembered.
+As many as 11 bodies have been found in the forest overall.
+The deaths are thought to be the work of the Butcher of Manorville.
+In 2007, these unsolved cases were featured in an America's Most Wanted episode.

-Though the temperature at Lake Tahoe may reach around 65 to 70 degrees in the late summer, making it an ideal place for a family vacation, the depth of the lake, which reaches an average of 1,000 feet, remains a cool 39 degrees.
-This makes it an ideal place to dispose bodies because it's just a couple degrees shy of the temperature that morgues use to fight off decomposition.
+Although the temperature at Lake Tahoe may reach around 65 to 70 degrees in the late summer, making it an ideal place for a family vacation, the depth of the lake, which reaches an average of 1,000 feet, remains a cool 39 degrees.
+Investigators surmise this makes it a prime place to dispose of bodies.

 Leakin Park is one of the largest parks in Baltimore, Maryland.
-While some people may enjoy the hiking trails or the gorgeous architecture of the Orianda Mansion, others use the park for sinister crimes.
-An upwards of 70 bodies have been found in Leakin Park since 1946 and now residents are terrified to wander the grounds alone.
+While some people may enjoy the hiking trails or the gorgeous architecture of the Orianda Mansion, others use the park to commit and conceal crimes.
+An upwards of 70 bodies have been found in Leakin Park since 1946.
+Residents are reportedly now terrified to wander the grounds alone.

-Though Baltimore has a notorious gang problem (so notorious that it inspired hit TV show The Wire), not every body found in Leakin Park is related to gang violence.
-Victims there include mothers murdered by their children and scorned lovers.
+Though Baltimore has a notorious gang problem (so notorious that it inspired the hit TV show The Wire), not every body recovered from Leakin Park is related.
+Known victims include a slain mother as well as scorned lovers.

 In an effort to clean up the park and deter criminals, the city started closing the most dangerous and secluded areas in 2011.
-Officials also created bike trails hoping foot traffic would deter crime.
-The number of bodies found in Leakin Park has since declined but the reputation remains.
+Officials also created bike trails hoping foot traffic would help diminish unlawful activity.
+The number of bodies found in Leakin Park has since declined, but the reputation remains.